gnithin/Notes/Notes/Redis/redis.md

 - Note that the instance and the replicas might not be in the same state all the time.
 - Redis does not guarantee strong consistency between the instances and replicas.
 - The reason for this is that it writes to the replicas asynchronously.
 If it wrote ynchronously, then the client application would need to wait for a particular key to be written to the instance and all it's replicas, before getting back control.
 Apparently, this is a bottleneck
-- There are situations where if an instance goes down and it's replica is set up as the master, then it is not the exact state that of the instance that went down.
-It might a bit old, because there would've been some writes which were missed (maybe it was being written when the replica was turned into a master, maybe there was temporary network partioning for sometime, and the replica has some data that is missing during that period)
+- There are situations where if an instance goes down and it's replica is set up as the primary-instance, then it is not the exact state that of the instance that went down.
+It might a bit old, because there would've been some writes which were missed (maybe it was being written when the replica was turned into a primary, maybe there was temporary network partioning for sometime, and the replica has some data that is missing during that period)
 - Implementation details are on the site.
 It seems really simple though.
 Love their simplicity for everything

 ## Redis Sentinel